 - This service is commonly how PuTTY and other SSH/SFTP clients are able to connect.
 That being said - please don't stop this service)

 - To ensure we can connect, run the sftp (target server user name)@(target server ip address).
 Reference the Screenshot below

 - Finally, we proceed to the Voicemail Pro Application.
-Here we will access the Administration option, Preferences, then General
+Here we will select Administration > Preferences > General

 - After that is done, we will configure the FTP to resemble the screenshot below.

 - Here, we may need to input the full directory so that it resembles /home/xmadmin/VmProVRL

 - Save your configuration and then test your connection!

 - Note: you may need to restart the Voicemail Pro service for this configuration change to take effect.